mmiranda222/.statsuite/content/using-dlm/manage-structures/upload-structure/text-attribute-length.md

 >Released in [January 28, 2020 Release .Stat Suite .NET v2.3.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#january-28-2020)

-You can specify an annotation at the Dataflow Structure Definition (DSD) level, to allow uploading data with **long textual attribute values**.
-By default, the maximum length for textual attribute values is set to **150**.
-In order to extend this limit, you need to define a SDMX annotation of type **`MAXTEXTATTRIBUTELENGTH`** with a value greater to 150 in the DSD.
+To allow uploading attribute values with **longer textual attribute values** specify the required maximum length in the SDMX annotation of type **`MAXTEXTATTRIBUTELENGTH`** in the Dataflow Structure Definition (DSD).
+By default, the maximum length (in characters) for textual attribute values is set to the number defined in the **MaxTextAttributeLength** configuration parameter of the Transfer service, which is **150** in the out-of-the-box installation.
+The generic MaxTextAttributeLength configuration parameter and the DSD-specific **`MAXTEXTATTRIBUTELENGTH`** annotation accept values up to **4000**.

-NOTE: Once the limit has been extended, it cannot be decreased.
+NOTE: Once a limit has been extended, it cannot be decreased again.

-### Syntax
-Use the following syntax when defining the annotation in the DSD definition:
+Use the following syntax when defining the annotation in the DSD:

 ```xml
   <structure:DataStructure id="SPS_ATT_TEST_TFWithNoRelationship_DSD" agencyID="OECD" version="11.1" isFinal="false">